 Drug Drug Addiction Recovery for Veterans Tip 1: Understand You Are Not Alone

 Drug addiction is an isolating experience, but especially for veterans it is not one that you ever experience alone.
 More than ten percent of veterans struggle with substance abuse.
-(That number can even exceed 30 percent in certain arms of the military.)

 Not only are there others trudging the same difficult path as you; but also, there are many others who have struggled with addiction recovery and made it to the other side.
 No matter where you are on your journey, you’ll find fellow veterans who understand what you’re going through and have the experience to help you get through it successfully.